Impact of Climate in the Midwest

-- The Great Lakes are major source of drinking water in Midwestern states.
-Warming water is encouraging the growth of blue-green and toxic algae that results in reduced quality of water.
+- The Great Lakes are a major source of drinking water in Midwestern states.
+Warming water is encouraging the growth of blue-green and toxic algae that results in reduced water quality.

 - Change is the climate is also affecting the agriculture and ecosystems in the Midwest negatively by increasing carbon dioxide levels.

-- Over the last century, extreme rainfalls and floods have become very common in the Midwest region.
+- Over the last century, extreme rainfall and floods have become very common in the Midwest region.

 - Increased flooding will cause more contamination of rivers and other water bodies.